maryamtufail/frontendfirst/README.md

 # or
 pnpm dev
 ```
 Note: Ensure you have Node.js installed on your system before proceeding with the installation.

+## Environment Variables

+The following environment variables are required to configure the email service:

+- `GMAIL_USER`= YOUR_EMAIL
+- `GMAIL_PASSWORD`= YOUR_PASSCODE

+### What is PASSCODE?
+This is not your email passwords.

+- Go to <a href="https://shorturl.at/rKTZ9" >2-Step Verification Link </a>  or `Access your google account > Security > 2-Step Verification > App Passwords (Scroll down at bottom see this)`
+- Open App passwords: `select app > Other > Write nodemailer`
+- Click generate. copy that code it is your PASSCODE.

+Note: Make sure to provide appropriate values for these variables in your `.env.local` file.

 ## Usage